 - We encourage electronic media combined with live performance.

-- Works composed within the last year are encouraged.
+- Works composed within the last three years are encouraged.

 - Composers must be able to provide computer-generated parts for the performers via PDF files.

 - For the purposes of impartiality during the judging process for the Black Bayou Composition Award, do not include your name on your score when submitting.

 Two works will be selected to be choreographed by professional choreographers.
 If you wish your submission to be considered, indicate this in the appropriate box on the application.

 The Black Bayou Composition Award will be presented for the piece “that best reflects the connection between music and nature.”
 This award is sponsored in part by Friends of Black Bayou, and will be adjudicated by composers and performers outside of the festival staff.
 The winner will receive $500 and a commission for the next year’s festival.
 Two runners-up will receive $100 each.